 3. Sergio Aguero – 41 goals

-Sergio Aguero, a striker with an insane goal appetite, finished his illustrious Argentina career with 41 goals in 101 matches.
+Sergio Aguero, a striker with a rich goal appetite, finished his illustrious Argentina career with 41 goals in 101 matches.
 His last game — a heart condition forced him to retire early — was a 1-nil win against Brazil to win Copa America.
-He's also the fifth all-time Premier League scorer and highest-ever non-English scorer in the EPL with 184 strikes, including that historic last-second league-winning hit for Man City.
+He’s also the fifth all-time Premier League scorer and highest-ever non-English scorer in the EPL with 184 strikes, including that historic last-second league-winning hit for Man City.

 2. Gabriel Batistuta – 56 goals